input-output-hk/rust-byron-cardano/cryptoxide/README.md

 [![Build Status](https://travis-ci.org/input-output-hk/rust-cardano.svg?branch=master)](https://travis-ci.org/input-output-hk/rust-cardano)
 ![MIT or APACHE-2 licensed](https://img.shields.io/badge/licensed-MIT%20or%20APACHE--2-blue.svg)

-A pure-rust implementation of various modern cryptographic algorithms, which no dependencies and no foreign code (specially C or assembly), to work with WASM and embedded devices.
+A pure Rust implementation of various modern cryptographic algorithms, which has no dependencies and no foreign code (specially C or assembly code).
+This is compatible with WASM and embedded devices.

-This crates is aiming to support as many architectures as possible with as little dependencies as possible.
+This crates package aims to support as many architectures as possible with as little dependencies as possible.

-Disclaimer: As everything cryptographically related, no warranties.
+Disclaimer: There are no warranties in use as everything is cryptographically-related

 ## Fork information

-This is a fork of [Rust-Crypto by DaGenix](https://github.com/DaGenix/rust-crypto), which we owe a debt of gratitude for starting some good quality pure rust implementations of various cryptographic algorithms.
+This is a fork of [Rust-Crypto by DaGenix](https://github.com/DaGenix/rust-crypto), to which we owe a debt of gratitude for starting some good quality pure Rust implementations of various cryptographic algorithms.

-Notable Differences with the original sources:
+Notable differences with the original sources:

 * Maintained.
 * Extended ED25519 support for extended secret key (64 bytes) support.